Breaking the Cycle of Intergenerational Poverty

 Showing up for a whole person means also showing up for their whole family.

 About half of the young adults at UTEC are also young parents.

-Our two-generation approach makes the most of our unique opportunities for whole-family engagement.
-This starts with the 2Gen Center @ UTEC, an onsite early education center for the children (ages 0-5) of our young adults.
+Our two-generation approach makes the most of our opportunities for whole-family engagement.
+This starts with the 2Gen Center @ UTEC, an onsite early education center for the children (ages 0-5) of young adults enrolled at UTEC.
 Research demonstrates that children of incarcerated or formerly incarcerated parents often experience a range of adverse outcomes, but with the right support system in place, these young children and families can flourish.

-At UTEC, proven-risk young parents and their young children can work together on the social-emotional development, along with essential life skills (academic for kids and employment for parents) that will help them break the cycle of intergenerational poverty.
+At UTEC, young parents and their young children work together on social-emotional development, along with essential life skills, and systems change that will help them break the cycle of intergenerational poverty.